GSA/inventory-app/ckanext-datagov_inventory/README.rst

 To run the tests and produce a coverage report, first make sure you have coverage installed in your virtualenv (``pip install coverage``) then run::

-    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.datagov_iauthfunctions --cover-inclusive --cover-erase --cover-tests
+    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.datagov_inventory --cover-inclusive --cover-erase --cover-tests

 ---------------------------------
-Registering ckanext-datagov_iauthfunctions on PyPI
+Registering ckanext-datagov_inventory on PyPI
 ---------------------------------

-ckanext-datagov_iauthfunctions should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-datagov_iauthfunctions.
+ckanext-datagov_inventory should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-datagov_inventory.
 If that link doesn't work, then you can register the project on PyPI for the first time by following these
 steps: